samerlahoud/tutorial-lpwan-iot/ICT-18/design-rationales.md

 ### Deep Sleep Mode
 - Most of the IoT applications require infrequent transmission of small data volumes
-- Idle devices enter a deep sleep mode.
+- Idle devices may enter a deep sleep mode.
 They:
     - shut down their transceiver
     - keep track of time and scheduled events via a low-power oscillator (that is kept running)
 - Devices wake up from deep sleep mode to: